akgmage/data-structures-and-algorithms/CONTRIBUTING.md

 - Add Time and Space complexity
 - Take care of Readability (Code is written once and read multiple times, so keep this in mind)
 - Provide link for further reading (optional)
-- Send a Pull Request (PR) against main branch and mention issue number in the request
+- Send a Pull Request (PR) against main branch and mention issue number in the request format (#ISSUENUMBER)

 # Example program